wandb/data-flywheel-nvidia/README.md

   - Docker Compose setup for development
   - Celery workers for background processing
   - Health monitoring for core services
+- Experiment Tracking:
+  - Weights & Biases integration for experiment tracking and evaluation results visualization
+  - Model registry and dataset versioning
+  - Rich visualization of results and metrics from evaluations

 ### Design Philosophy